jotaelesalinas/laravel-adminless-ldap-auth/README.md

 ### 6. Configure your LDAP and database connections in `.env`

-FYI, configuration that is secret, e.g. API tokens or database passwords, should be store in this file, which is included by default in `.gitignore` by Laravel.
+FYI, configuration that is secret, i.e. API tokens or database passwords, should be stored in this file, which Laravel includes by default in `.gitignore`.

 ```
 ADLDAP_CONNECTION=default